 - We regularly offer a "Statistical Overview" short course as well as workshops on SAS, SPSS and R software packages.

-- We offer statistical software assistance either individually or via class presentations, as our availability and expertise permits, with no charge to faculty for these services.
+- We offer statistical software assistance either individually or via class presentations, as our availability and expertise permit, with no charge to faculty for these services.

 When do I Contact the Statistical Consulting Center?

 It is important to contact us as early in your research project as possible, preferably when planning your data collection and analysis.
 For grant-funded, long-term research, we can be most effective if we are involved in planning and drafting the experimental design and analysis and written into the budget proposal as a consultant.
-Availability of consultants affects scheduling; priority is typically first-come first served, and even last minute requests should be scheduled at least a week in advance of your deadline.
-Make an appointment today by calling (937) 775-4205.
+Availability of consultants affects scheduling; priority is typically first-come first-served, and even last-minute requests should be scheduled at least a week in advance of your deadline.